MMathisLab/FreelyMovingVR4Mice/docs/vr4mice_overview.md

 ## Hardware requirements
 - Teensy 3.x board
-- windows OS 10 or above
+- Windows OS 10 or above
 - GPU for DeepLabCut, with at least 8 GB of memory

 ## Software requirements